 Component 2: Externally set assignment/practical exam: 40% of the qualification

-Key Stage 5, A Level (Lower VI and Upper VI)
+Key Stage 5, A Level (Lower Sixth and Upper Sixth)

-At A level, girls study Art and Design and Textiles Design.
-Pupils will be introduced to a variety of experiences that explore a range of textile media, processes and techniques.
+At A Level, students study Art and Design and Textiles Design.
+Students will be introduced to a variety of experiences that explore a range of textile media, processes, and techniques.

-Pupils explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
-For example, a student may select a theme ‘Travel’ and then investigate the theme by creating paintings, collage, pencil and ink sketches.
-These investigative methods are then used to inspire the development of techniques to include: quilting, embroidery, print methods, dyeing methods, pleating and laser cutting.
+Students explore the use of drawing for different purposes, using a variety of methods and media on a variety of scales.
+For example, a student may select a theme ‘Travel’ and then investigate the theme by creating paintings, collage, pencil, and ink sketches.
+These investigative methods are then used to inspire the development of techniques to include quilting, embroidery, print methods, dyeing methods, weaving, knitting and more.

-Pupils use sketchbooks, workbooks and journals extensively to underpin their work.
-Once techniques have been explored, a textile outcome is created which include fashion clothing, fabric design, soft furnishings, artwork and more.
+Students use sketchbooks and A1 boards extensively to underpin their work.
+Once techniques have been explored, a textile outcome is created which include fashion clothing and sculpture.

-Further information about the teaching and learning of textiles may be obtained by contacting Miss Amy Majerski email@example.com
+Further information about the teaching and learning of Textiles may be obtained by contacting the Head of Department, Miss Amy Majerski.